 What is portfolio rebalancing?

-Portfolio rebalancing is the process of buying and selling assets until a portfolio reaches a strategic balance.
-It’s important to have a balanced portfolio — one that contains a mix of stocks, bonds and other investments in proportions that reflect your individual comfort with risk, time horizon and long-term objectives.
-To maintain those proportions, you will need to periodically rebalance your portfolio.
+It’s important to have a balanced portfolio — one that contains a mix of stocks, bonds and other investments in proportions that reflect your comfort with risk, time horizon and financial goals.
+To help maintain those proportions over time, you will need to periodically rebalance your portfolio.

 Can my portfolio become out of balance even if I haven’t made any changes?